Joensja/LiveScope/README.md

-# LiveScope
+# LiveScope motor control
-# Dual Motor Control with "Largest Time Wins" Menus
+# Dual Motor Control with menues to change settings

 This code demonstrates a dual-motor control system where: